Explanation-based Training with Differentiable Insertion/Deletion Metric-aware Regularizers: Experiments

-To investigate the impact of the proposed and the existing optimization on a faithfulness metric other than insertion/deletion metrics, we also evaluate the produced explanations in sensitivity-$n$ metric in Figure~\ref{fig:experiment:sensitivity_0.3}, which ID-ExpO does not optimize directly.
-The figure shows that ID-ExpO consistently improved the sensitivity-$n$ metric on CIFAR-10 and STL-10, while ExpO-S and ExpO-F did not.
-This result indicates that ID-ExpO does not overfit the insertion and deletion metrics, and it can contribute to improving the faithfulness of explanations from various perspectives.
+To investigate the impact of the proposed and the existing optimization methods on a faithfulness metric other than insertion/deletion metrics, we also evaluated the produced explanations in terms of sensitivity-$n$ metric in Figure~\ref{fig:experiment:sensitivity_0.3}, which ID-ExpO does not directly optimize\footnote{ Although the original sensitivity-$n$ evaluates feature contributions at a pixel level, it is not appropriate to assess the feature contributions produced by Grad-CAM and LIME, which are explained at a super-pixel level.
+Therefore, we modified the sensitivity-$n$ so as to mask super-pixels randomly.
+Here, we were set to $n=4$, i.e., we randomly masked four super-pixels instead of pixels in an image.}.
+The figure shows that ID-ExpO consistently improved in terms of the sensitivity-$n$ metric on CIFAR-10 and STL-10, whereas ExpO-S and ExpO-F did not.
+This result indicates that ID-ExpO does not overfit the insertion and deletion metrics, and can improve the faithfulness of explanations from various perspectives.

-Figure~\ref{fig:experiment:ins_vs_del} shows how much the insertion and deletion scores of individual samples changed before and after fine-tuning the predictor based on each method.
-In ID-ExpO, ExpO-S, ExpO-F and $\ell_{\mathrm{CE}}$-only, 57.8\%, 41.9\%, 38.7\% and 34.6\% of samples were located in the first quadrant, respectively.
-Since the first quadrant means that the changes of the insertion and one-minus-deletion scores are both positive, we found that ID-ExpO was most effective in making explanations more faithful.
-Conversely, the ratios of the samples located in the third quadrant, which means that samples became less faithful, were 6.9\%, 6.7\%, 7.7\% and 11.1\%, respectively.
-We also found that the possibility that ID-ExpO worsens the faithfulness of the explanations is relatively low.
+Figure~\ref{fig:experiment:ins_vs_del} shows how much the insertion and deletion scores of individual samples changed before and after we fine-tuned the predictor based on each method.
+In ID-ExpO, ExpO-S, ExpO-F, and $\ell_{\mathrm{CE}}$-only, 57.8\%, 41.9\%, 38.7\% and 34.6\% of samples were located in the first quadrant, respectively.
+Because the first quadrant means that the changes in the insertion and one-minus-deletion scores are both positive, we found that ID-ExpO was the most effective in making explanations more faithful.
+Conversely, the ratios of the samples located in the third quadrant, which indicates that the samples became less faithful, were 6.9\%, 6.7\%, 7.7\% and 11.1\%, respectively.
+We also found that the possibility that ID-ExpO would worsen the faithfulness of the explanations was relatively low.